nice-digital/NICE-model-repo/docs/pages/walkthrough/code0a_walkthrough.html.md

 The three settings in this code block:

 * `progressr::handlers("progress")` - one of the settings for how progress is reported whilst code is running
-* `crosstable::options(crosstable_units="cm")` - the `crosstable` package generates descriptive statistics with function `crosstable()`, and this sets the unit for it, although it should be noted that this appears to be legacy code as it doesn't appear that `crosstable()` is used anywhere in the repository
 * `qc_mode` - the input for `verbose` in `f_NMA_AddAssumptionsToNetwork()` which, if true, will mean that extra outputs are printed to the console